artbrock/artbrock.com/_metacurrency-resources/2009-05-12-differences-between-open-source-and-open-currency.md

 - open currency
 - open
 ---
-Drilling down into the murky depths of definitions and designs of openness
+Drilling down into the murky depths of definitions and designs of openness.